 You could try a Mastermind format within your own workplace.
 For example in your internal communication team meeting or when you join your stakeholders’ planning meetings for projects.
 You could each take it in turns to reveal your thoughts on a particular topic and collectively pitch in to help each individual.

 I have opportunities coming up to experience Masterminds in London face-to-face with me:

-- How to be a Comms Consultant Masterclass: Exploration for aspiring Consultants on 8 May 2019 and 24 June 2019.
+- How to be a Comms Consultant Masterclass: Exploration for aspiring Consultants on 8 May 2019 and 24 June 2019 and 30 September 2019.

 - How to be a Comms Consultant Masterclass: Momentum for existing Consultants on 10 April 2019.